 Lewis took one look at the mass-produced bag and declared, “I can make that.”

 Two vintage Singer sewing machines later, Lewis, also a part-time employee of Village Bike and Ski in Sunriver, had himself a side business.
-The 31-year-old now crafts messenger bags, cycling caps, laptop cases and accessory pouches for cyclists and does so locally in The Workhouse, a relatively new community art and craft space that’s situated behind The Sparrow Bakery.“I’ll make anything that a cyclist in this town wants,” said Lewis, the sole owner and employee of Pinch Flat Designs.
+The 31-year-old now crafts messenger bags, cycling caps, laptop cases and accessory pouches for cyclists and does so locally in The Workhouse, a relatively new community art and craft space that’s situated behind The Sparrow Bakery.

 Lewis has tapped into a local market that’s plump with potential customers: the Central Oregon cycling community.
 And already he’s busily cranking out cycling caps for area bike shops and even regional cycling teams.